Desigveloper/alx-low_level_programming/0x08-recursion/README.md

 The sqrt-helper-func: Is a recursive helper function that takes three arguments: the integer iNum, the starting point iStart, and the ending point iEnd.
-It uses binary search to find the square root of iNum by recursively dividing the range between start and end in half until it finds the square root or determines that it doesn't exist.
+It uses binary search to find the square root of iNum by recursively until it finds the square root or determines that it doesn't exist.